Prof. Donna Ankerst, Ph.D.

 Academic Career and Research Areas

-After studying mathematics at the University of Texas (UT), Austin, and completing a doctorate in statistics at Carnegie Mellon University, Donna Ankerst worked as a postdoctoral researcher at Harvard University, Boston (1997-2000) and subsequently, at the Fred Hutchinson Cancer Research Center, Seattle (2000-2006).
-Since 2008 she has served as an associate professor of Biostatistics at the TUM as well as research professor in Urology, Epidemiology and Biostatistics at the University of Texas Health Science Center, San Antonio, USA.
-She conducts research in Biostatistics, specializing in risk prediction for prostate cancer and causal inference from observational studies.
+After studying mathematics at the University of Texas (UT), Austin, and completing a doctorate in statistics at Carnegie Mellon University, Pittsburgh, Donna Ankerst worked as a postdoctoral researcher at Harvard University, Boston, and subsequently, at the Fred Hutchinson Cancer Research Center, Seattle.
+In addition to her position at the TUM, she currently holds a research professor appointment in the Department of Epidemiology and Biostatistics at the UT Health Sciences Center in San Antonio.

 - Chair of the Data Safety and Monitoring Board for the WISDOM breast cancer screening trial (2016 – present)

 - Editor, Biometrics Book Reviews (2016 – 2018)

 - PhD Supervisor Award, TUM Weihenstephan Graduate School (2018)

 - Prostate Cancer Dream Challenge winner as part of TUM team (2015)

 - US National Science Foundation Mathematical Sciences Fellowship (1997-2000)

 Ankerst DP, Straubinger J, Selig K, Guerrios L, De Hoedt A, Hernandez J, Liss MA, Leach RJ, Freedland SJ, Kattan MW, Nam R, Haese A, Montorsi F, Boorjian SA, Cooperberg MR, Poyet C, Vertosick E, Vickers AJ: "A contemporary prostate biopsy risk calculator based on multiple heterogeneous cohorts".
 European Urology.
 2018; 74 (2):197-203.Abstract